Monthly Tech-Tip | Use Plainsman Clays? Click here |

 This is the G2934Y matte cone 6 recipe with a red stain (Mason 6021).
 The one on the left was fired using the C6DHSC slow-cool schedule.
 The one on the right was fired using the drop-and-soak PLC6DS schedule.
 The only difference in the two schedules is what happens after 2100F on the way down (the slow-cool drops at 150F/hr and the other free-falls).
 For this glaze, the fast cool is much better, producing a silky pleasant surface rather than a dry matte.

 This is the G2934Y satin matte glaze recipe with Mason 6600 black stain (6%).
 The piece on the left was fired using the C6DHSC firing schedule (drop-and-hold at 2100F then 150F/hr to 1400F).
 The one on the right was fired using the PLC6DS schedule (drop-and-hold at 2100F then free-fall from there).
-The slow cool gives the glaze on the left time to crystallize, creating a stony matte.
-My kilns are generally lightly-loaded, so free-fall firings drop pretty rapidly, producing the effect on the right.
-This phenomena is a characteristic of high MgO glazes (ones having significant dolomite, talc, Ferro frit 3249).
-To get a surface between these extremes we make this glaze using a 20:80 blend of G2934 base (which fires even more matte on slow-cool) and G2926B glossy.
-In our typical fast-cool this mix produces the degree-of-matteness I like.
+The slow cooling rate gives the glaze on the left time to crystallize, creating a stony matte (and altering the colour accordingly).
+My kilns are generally lightly loaded, so free-fall firings drop rapidly, producing the effect on the right.
+This phenomenon is a characteristic of high MgO glazes (ones having significant dolomite, talc, Ferro frit 3249).
+To vary, by recipe, the degree of matteness, we also make this glaze using a blend of G2934 base (which fires even more matte on slow-cool) and G2926B glossy (starting with and 80:20 matte:glossy mix).
+Of course, this type of glaze would not be practical in an industrial shuttle kiln, pieces would fire differently depending upon their placement on the cars.

 On the right is the G2934Y matte base recipe with only 8% Cerdec Orange encapsulated stain.
 G2934Y employs a frit-source for the MgO (as opposed to G2934 which sources the MgO from dolomite).
 If this was a glossy glaze the required percentage of stain would be higher.
 Other colors (like yellow, red, blue, black), are equally vibrant.
 But not all (e.g. purple), testing is needed.
 The porcelain is Plainsman Polar Ice.